ballerina-platform/ballerina-distribution/examples/rabbitmq-service-basic-auth/rabbitmq_service_basic_auth.md

 # RabbitMQ service - Basic authentication

-RabbitMQ connection to the server has an associated user which is authenticated.
-It also targets a virtual host for which the user must have a certain set of permissions.
+RabbitMQ authentication deals with allowing a RabbitMQ client to connect to the server.
 After an application connects to RabbitMQ and before it can perform operations, it must authenticate, that is, present and prove its identity.
-One of the primary ways of authenticating a client is by providing username/password credentials.
-In this example, the underlying connection of the listener is secured with basic authentication.
-A secured `rabbitmq:Listener` can be created by using the default host and port or custom configurations and providing the authentication details using the `rabbitmq:Credentials` record.
+In this example, the underlying connection of the listener is secured with Basic Authentication.
+A secured RabbitMQ listener is created by using the default host and port or custom configurations and providing the authentication details using the `rabbitmq:Credentials` record.
+Use it when you want to authenticate clients connections using username and password.

 ::: code rabbitmq_service_basic_auth.bal :::